+I could hardly believe it.
 A row of perfectly lined knees on the concrete floors.
-Jeans and cargo shorts and a skirt lined up kneeling with their hands tied behind their backs.
+Two pairs of Jeans, a set of cargo shorts, a set of chinos and a skirt lined up kneeling with their hands tied behind their backs.

 The camera panned up again and I could see them, five of them lined up kneeling.
 Still and quiet like chickens in a battery farm with the lights off.

 Only slight twitching and harsh rasping breathing translated into a spasmodic shaking.

 The hoods sucked in and out faster and faster.
 I wish I could hear them.

 Wait, what was this?
 What was I watching?
 This can’t be real, this has to be a joke, a prank.
 There’s someone filming now isn’t there?
 I’m on America’s funniest serial killers.
 Maybe a really fucked up version of Jersey shore.
 I took the headphones off and paused clicked off the video like I’d been caught watching porn.
 I wanted to stand up and shout and look around the room frantically tossing people out of their seats like I was in some Wes craven movie but I didn’t.

 I calmly, mechanically, put the headphones back in my ears.

 I brought the video back up as a chorus of dark angels sang in my ears.
 Sending black harp music to my bitter heart, telling me this was too good to be true.